A group of women walking down the stairs of gym.

-The RWJF Culture of Health Prize honors the work of communities where people and organizations are collaborating to advance health, opportunity, and equity for all.
+The RWJF Culture of Health Prize honors the work of communities that are at the forefront of addressing structural racism and other structural injustices, to advance health, opportunity, and equity for all.

 About the Prize